 You can adjust this pose depending on the severity of the tension on your shoulders by simply gripping harder or softer.

 This is an advanced pose that might be difficult for people who are still building up their flexibility.
-If you can hit it, though, it delivers a remarkable stretch to your entire neck, shoulder & upper back and is simply fantastic at releasing soreness and tightness.
+If you can hit it, though, it delivers a remarkable stretch to your entire neck, shoulder and upper back and is simply fantastic at releasing soreness and tightness.

-Simply put, you stretch forward on all fours as far as possible while keeping your legs in a 45 degree angle at the knees, and create as much of a curve in your back as possible.
+So, simply put, you stretch forward on all fours as far as possible while keeping your legs in a 45 degree angle at the knees, and create as much of a curve in your back as possible.
 This is entirely a comfort game - the more of a stretch you can safely do, the better it is for you.

 Another classic, the Sphinx pose is a good alternative to the melting heart for beginners.
 Simply lie down flat on your stomach with your palms facing down, shoulders on a 45 degree angle.
 Keep your legs entirely flat, then slowly raise your head and lift your upper torso as high as you can - this stretches out your entire back, and the further up you go the more your neck is